My Twelve Week Miscarriage Story

 I keep replaying those three words over and over again in my head - “there’s no heartbeat”.
 I couldn't help it, tears started immediately flowing from my eyes, my own heartbeat starting to race with fear of the unknown.
 I was ten weeks and three days pregnant when I went in for an ultrasound that pronounced my first pregnancy was no longer viable.
 Ten whole weeks of growing, ten weeks of emotions, ten weeks of feelings, and then in one sentence, it was all over.
 Little did I know, ten weeks was not going to be the end it of, my miscarriage consumed me for over three weeks, finally releasing the fetus at twelve.

 It truly amazes me that everything you know to be true can be diminished in a less than two minute ultrasound.
 I kept waiting for the moment when she was going to tell me there was a chance my baby was still alive and we would try again but no, as the doctor entered the room he too talked to me about my options moving forward.
-I still to this day wonder, “could they have been wrong?”, “could the volume have been broken on the ultrasound machine and they didn’t know it?”
+I continued to wonder, “could they have been wrong?”, “could the volume have been broken on the ultrasound machine and they didn’t know it?”

 Images above: first, seven weeks pregnant - second, ten weeks, before I found out I had lost the baby.